 COVID-19 vaccines are free to every person in Oregon, including those without health insurance.

 Yes, the COVID-19 vaccines are safe and effective.
 The vaccines were tested with tens of thousands of people all over the world to make sure they protect against COVID-19.
 They have undergone and will continue to undergo the most intensive safety monitoring in U.S. history.
-Since the vaccines were authorized by the Federal Drug Administration (FDA), more than 185 million Americans have been safely vaccinated.
-More than 2 billion people worldwide have been safely vaccinated as well.
+Since the vaccines were authorized by the Federal Drug Administration (FDA), more than 218 million Americans have been safely vaccinated.

 Yes, evidence demonstrates that the vaccines offer protection against the COVID-19 variants, including the Omicron and Delta variants.
 Some variants are more contagious and spread more easily from person-to-person than the original virus that causes COVID-19.
 Choosing to get a COVID-19 vaccine will teach your body how to fight the COVID-19 virus and protect you from getting very sick.